fenago/rabbitmq-jupyterlab/Lab_3_cb.md

 Once installed, RabbitMQ  just works; it\'s really a zero configuration service.
 However, RabbitMQ has a lot of configuration options, which make it very flexible and able to work in different environments.
-In this chapter we will see how to change the configuration to meet the requirements of your application.
+In this lab we will see how to change the configuration to meet the requirements of your application.

-We will also begin to use the tools that we will treat in detail in the following chapters in order to show you how to monitor RabbitMQ with an application.
+We will also begin to use the tools that we will treat in detail in the following labs in order to show you how to monitor RabbitMQ with an application.